stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 ### Deploy Recovery MySQL Database

-Now, we are going to deploy a new database in the `staging` namespace.
+Now, we are going to deploy a new MySQL database in the `staging` namespace.

 Below is the YAML for the MySQL database,